alfski/ViewSyncEffect/README.md

 `?fov=DEGREES` set the camera horizontal field of view.
 This parameter can be used on master or slave.

 `?yaw=DEGREES` set the slave camera yawOffset.
-Also works on master, but not sure why you would want to!
+Also works on master, but not sure why you would want to.
 Currently, if you do this on a master, the un-offset view is what wll be shared.

 ##Issues, ToDo's & Notes